nxt-ext/nxt/mobile/plugins/cordova.plugins.diagnostic/README.md

 Requests microphone authorization for the application.

 Notes for iOS:
 - Should only be called if authorization status is NOT_DETERMINED.
 Calling it when in any other state will have no effect and just return the current authorization status.
+- When calling this function, the message contained in the `NSMicrophoneUsageDescription` .plist key is displayed to the user;
+this plugin provides a default message, but you should override this with your specific reason for requesting access - see the [iOS usage description messages](#ios-usage-description-messages) section for how to customise it.
 - Requires iOS 7+

 Notes for Android:
 - This is intended for Android 6 / API 23 and above.
 Calling on Android 5 / API 22 and below will have no effect as the permissions are already granted at installation time.
 - This requests permission for `RECORD_AUDIO` which must be added to `AndroidManifest.xml` - see [Android permissions](#android-permissions).

     cordova.plugins.diagnostic.requestMicrophoneAuthorization(successCallback, errorCallback);